 At any point of time, around 6% – 8% of your hair will be in the telogen phase of the hair growth cycle and it can last up to 100 days on your scalp.
 Shedding about 100-150 strands in a day is normal.

-Hair Changes At Different Stages Of Life
+How Does Hair Change At Different Stages Of Life?

 You will experience about 25 hair growth cycles in your lifetime.
 Though your hair is growing in different phases, your total hair count would mostly remain the same.
 The ideal ratio between the anagen and telogen phase which is also referred to as A/T ratio is 80:20.
 This indicates that at a certain time, 80% of your total hair is in the anagen phase and the remaining 20% are in the telogen phase.